Padma18git/Sales-Data-Analysis-project-/README.md

          -This helped identify which regions generated the highest profitability and which underperformed.

   #  To identify sales trend over time: Time series analysis of monthly sales and profit
-         •	Converted dates into a monthly (Month-Year) format

-         •	Calculated total sales for each month
+         -Converted dates into a monthly (Month-Year) format -Calculated total sales for each month

-         •	Sorted the months in chronological order
+         -Sorted the months in chronological order

-         •	This analysis highlighted seasonal patterns, spikes in demand, and months with lower performance.
+         -This analysis highlighted seasonal patterns, spikes in demand, and months with lower performance.

 # 3. Visualizations
 •	Aggregated sales by Month-Year to create a monthly sales trend analysis.
 This helped identify seasonal patterns, monthly fluctuations, and overall sales growth.